xamidev/blankos/README.md

 ### Cross Compiler

 A cross-compiler is needed to build the system.
 More info on why [here](https://wiki.osdev.org/GCC_Cross-Compiler).
-In order for the build to work, you will need to download the i386-elf toolchain from [here](https://newos.org/toolchains/i386-elf-7.5.0-Linux-x86_64.tar.xz) and extract the root folder into the BlankOS root folder, or build it by youself if you're not lazy like me.
+To get the proper toolchain, do `make toolchain`, or build it by youself if you're not lazy like me.
+Then you can build the kernel without problems.

 Why didn't I use one sooner?
 Can't tell.
 Maybe I was too lazy.
 This is actually problematic because I wasn't able to use some libraries and I had to put in a bunch of weird compilation flags.
 It's better like this.